kesselborn/conex/README.md

 Conex uses a feature which only exists in Firefox >= 59.0a1 updated after the 19th of January 2018.

 At the moment, tab hiding has to be enabled manually: In the location bar, type in `about:config`, filter for `extensions.webextensions.tabhide.enabled` and set the value to `true`.

+### Old experimental version

+If you used the old experimental conex version, please uninstall the `hidetabsexperiment`  and change the following settings in `about:config`:

+- `xpinstall.signatures.required`: `true`
+- `extensions.legacy.enabled`: `false`

 ## Installation